-Documentation supporting medical necessity should be submitted at the time of the request and must include the following components:
+Documentation supporting medical necessity and a clearly stated plan of care should be submitted at the time of the request and must include the following components:

 Clinical notes describing symptom duration and severity, specific functional limitations related to symptoms, and type and duration of all therapeutic measures provided.
 If conservative management is not appropriate, the reason must be clearly documented.